Curry in the United Kingdom: 21st century

 In 2014, Manchester's Curry Mile on Wilmslow Road in its Rusholme district housed over 70 Indian restaurants, the largest number in any district in the country.
 Cuisines available on the street by 2020 included North Indian, Pakistani (Lahori, Mughlai), Sri Lankan, Bangladeshi, and Nepalese.

-The cities of Birmingham, Bradford, Glasgow, Leicester, and West London have each spent a year in the 21st century as "England's Curry Capital" after a national vote.
+Birmingham, Bradford, Glasgow, Leicester, and West London have each spent a year in the 21st century as "UK Curry Capital" after national votes.

 Regardless of the ethnic origin of a restaurant's ownership, the menu is influenced by wider South Asian cuisine, and sometimes cuisines from further afield, such as Persian dishes.
 Better quality restaurants make up new sauces on a daily basis, using fresh ingredients wherever possible and grinding their own spices.
 More modest establishments may resort to frozen or dried ingredients and pre-packaged spice mixtures.
 At the top end, two Indian restaurants in London, Tamarind (opened 1995) and Zaika (opened 1999) gained Michelin stars for the quality of their cooking in 2001.

 In Wales, St Helen's Road, Swansea has been home to multiple curry houses since 1970, following the arrival of Bangladeshi immigrants from the 1950s onwards.

 In Northern Ireland, two restaurants in the centre of Derry, the Mekong with its Vietnamese/Thai cuisine and the Siam Thai with its Thai cuisine, have both been placed in the Asian Catering Federation's list of the UK's "Top 100 Curry Restaurants".